Since this subject seems to be on the news constantly, I wanted to share my experiences.

 |This is a personal essay based on seventy years of observing life and people around me.
 I've heard and read a lot about ”white guilt” or “white privilege” in the last year or two.
 Privilege is something a lot of us have without even thinking about it.
 When I thought about privilege, I usually related it to wealth or people who could open doors for a better position at work, acceptance into a country club or Ivy League school.
 It was about who you knew.
 I never thought about it related to my skin color.|

 I was born in Michigan when Gen. Dwight Eisenhower was President.
-My dad installed fixtures at a grocery store chain.
-Born in 1922, my grandparents share cropped someone else’s land, eventually having nine children.
+My dad was installing fixtures in a grocery store chain.
+Born in 1922, he had share cropped someone else’s land with his nine siblings and parents.
 He quit school in the 6th grade to work on the farm.
 Marrying my Mom, serving three years in World War Two shaped his world.
 By the time I came along, my parents had a brick home of their own (thanks to the GI bill) and I had an older brother.

 In Michigan, where I lived until I was five, I only remember white people.
 I am quite sure black Americans lived near us but they didn’t go to our church, school or grocery stores.
 It just never entered my personal universe.
 My memories at that age were my brother’s great attic room, our parakeet and dog, my parents being around, enjoying kindergarten and playing in the snow.
 My youngest brother came along when I was three.